ginkgobioworks/gen/docs/updates_with_gaf.md

 The id field is optional.
 If provided, an [accession](path_accessions.md) will be created with the id given.

+NOTE: This is not implemented currently, as accessions may need to change to reference a block_group instead of a path.
+Because the above mechanism doesn't actually have a path.
+It could be we do not have this behavior for this update style or change accessions.

 ```console
 gen transform --format-csv-for-gaf example.csv > example.fa
 ```